DaveW001/margin-calc/frontend/docs/styling-issues.md

 4. **Specific Package Constraints**:
    - shadcn/ui works best with Tailwind CSS v3.x
    - PostCSS v8.4.x is more stable than v8.5.x
    - Ensure Tailwind plugins are compatible with your Tailwind version

+5. **Avoid Circular Dependencies**:
+   - Never name custom classes the same as Tailwind utility classes
+   - When using `@apply`, be careful not to create circular references
+   - Use unique class names with prefixes for custom components (e.g., `form-grid` instead of `grid`)